-\end{theorem} \begin{proof} See \hyperref[appD]{Appendix~D} for the proof. \end{proof} In addition to the filtering trade-off properties characterized in \hyperref[thm42]{Theorem~4.2} and \hyperref[prop43]{Proposition~4.3}, \hyperref[thm44]{Theorem~4.4} and inequalities \eqref{thm44_eq2} reveal that for the general discrete-time filtering systems under vanishing process noise, total information (rate) serves as a lower bound for the (average) {\it lowest achievable} predicted MMSE of noise-free output despite the design of filtering process $\mathcal{F}$.
-In other words, no matter how well the filter $\mathcal{F}$ in \hyperref[fig3]{Fig.~3} is designed, the average predicted MMSE of $Z_i$ cannot be lower than twice $\bar{I}(Y; X_0)$ in practice (or with the presence of process noise).
-Meanwhile, we will later show that when there exists an analytic or explicit relationship between the predicted and causal MMSEs, $\bar{I}(Y; X_0)$ can also be used to define a lower bound for the (average) lowest achievable causal MMSE.
-In the following subsections, with the aid of \hyperref[thm44]{Theorem~4.4}, $\bar{I}(Y; X_0)$ is investigated as a filtering trade-off metric for some specific filtering systems, where the closed-form expression of $\bar{I}(Y; X_0)$ can be derived.
+which follows from \eqref{prop43_eq1} and the fact that when $W_0^n \rightarrow 0$ and becomes deterministic, $\lim_{\varepsilon \rightarrow 0} I(Y_0^n; W_0^n|X_0) = 0$.
+Interested readers are referred to \hyperref[appD]{Appendix D} or \cite[Thm.
+3.22]{Wan_2024} for the detailed proof of \hyperref[thm44]{Theorem 4.4}. \end{proof} In addition to the trade-off properties characterized in \hyperref[thm42]{Theorem 4.2} and \hyperref[prop43]{Proposition 4.3}, \hyperref[thm44]{Theorem 4.4} and inequalities \eqref{thm44_eq2} reveal that for the general discrete-time filtering systems under vanishing process noise, the total information rate defines a lower bound for the {\it lowest achievable} prediction MMSE of noise-free output irrespective of the design of filtering process $\mathcal{F}$.
+In other words, no matter how well the filter $\mathcal{F}$ in \hyperref[fig3]{Fig.~3} is designed, the time-averaged prediction MMSE of $Z_i$ cannot be smaller than twice $\bar{I}(Y; X_0)$ in practice (or in the presence of process noise).
+Meanwhile, we will later show that when there exists an analytic or explicit relationship between the prediction and causal MMSEs, $\bar{I}(Y; X_0)$ can also be used to define a lower bound for the lowest achievable causal MMSE.
+In the following subsections, with the aid of \hyperref[thm44]{Theorem~4.4}, $\bar{I}(Y; X_0)$ is investigated as a filtering trade-off metric for more specific filtering systems, in which the closed-form expression of $\bar{I}(Y; X_0)$ can be derived.